bcc-code/bcc-documentation-base/docs/README.md

 Be sure to set the name and description of the repository.
 Generally it is advised to **not** prefix the name with "BCC".

-3. Push this to the main branch of the repository and you documentation site should be deployed to developer.bcc.no/repository-name/ 🎉
+3. Push this to the main branch of the repository and your documentation site should be deployed to developer.bcc.no/repository-name/ 🎉